 OL LITTER ORGANIC SOILS

-Litter Organic Soils occur under forest beneath a canopy of acid litter or mor-forming species.
+Litter Organic Soils occur under forest beneath a canopy of acidic litter or mor-forming species.
 The organic material is derived predominantly from leaves and twigs and is normally not saturated except for a few days following heavy rain.

 OLBZ Litter Organic Soils in which an underlying mineral soil, with an upper boundary at less than 90 cm from the soil surface, has a podzolic-B or placic horizon.